mburakbozbey/video-restoration/README.md

  ***Note:*** This model was used only for comparison, DeOldify was primary colorization method.

+### Color correction

-- Color correction: Natron, an open-source node-based compositing software application
+&nbsp;&nbsp; Natron, an open-source node-based compositing software application
 - <a href="https://natrongithub.github.io" target="_blank">Website</a>

 ## Results